Drakelid/syslogger/README.md

 # SysLogger

 SysLogger is a lightweight, containerized syslog server designed to receive and manage system logs from ASUS routers.
-Running in a Docker environment, it captures, stores and optionally forwards syslog messages for diagnostics, monitoring and auditing purposes.
+Running in a Proxmox LXC container, it captures, stores and optionally forwards syslog messages for diagnostics, monitoring and auditing purposes.

 ## Features

-- Runs as a standalone syslog server in a Docker container
+- Runs as a standalone syslog server in a Proxmox LXC container
 - Optimized for ASUS router syslog output (e.g. RT-AX88U, RT-AC86U)
 - Minimal configuration, plug-and-play setup
 - Supports UDP and TCP log forwarding